 Now it is a common enough remark for an owner or trainer to shrug off an impressive performance by one of their horses, with the suggestion that ‘there is a better one at home’.
 I think part of this is explained by the natural bravado of the Turf, while part also lies in wishing to downplay already disclosed form.
 Whatever the motivation, when George Greenwood confided to close friends in the week before the Chelmsford Stakes that he had a better horse than Biplane engaged, most took him at his word.
 For the cat had already been let out of the bag when the big and robust bay gelding beat his more illustrious stablemate in a track gallop at Randwick some weeks earlier.
 The touts might not have known the respective saddle weights the two horses carried in the gallop or how lightly each was shod, but it was clear this newcomer knew how to put his feet down.

 It is worth recalling the field for that Chelmsford Stakes, and just what it was this unraced youngster did to them.
 Rebus was the firm favourite, but Mason’s confidence had seen to it that Gloaming was backed into 7/2 second elect.
 Considering the company also included Kennaquhair, Estland, Poitrel and Lingle, this was quite a measure of support.
 The special conditions of the race meant that Gloaming enjoyed a ten-pound allowance and only had to carry 6 st. 11lb.
 Des O’Connor, a lightweight, apprenticed to Jack Whitworth, was one of the few boys able to ride Gloaming at his handicap weight and got the mount.
-At the starting post the big gelding slewed half way round and conceded his rivals about eight lengths, but O’Connor soon had him travelling sweetly, and at the half-mile, he was up with the field.
+At the starting post, the big gelding slewed half way round and conceded his rivals about eight lengths, but O’Connor soon had him travelling sweetly, and at the half-mile, he was up with the field.
 Into the straight, all sorts of runners were being hailed as the likely winner until the white-faced bay horse hove into view on the outside.
-Gloaming won running away by eight lengths in an Australasian record time for the nine furlongs of 1 minute and 52 seconds – clipping a quarter-second off the previous record held jointly by Perkeo and Woorak, both of whom had made their times in the same race.
+Gloaming won running away by eight lengths in Australasian record time for the nine furlongs of 1 minute and 52 seconds – clipping a quarter-second off the previous record held jointly by Perkeo and Woorak, both of whom had made their times in the same race.
 Gloaming might have knocked another second from the time too, had he stretched out over the last half-furlong.
 The win launched Des O’Connor on a successful career in the saddle as a lightweight, and many people might remember him in his older years for he remained an occasional visitor to Randwick before his death in December 1961.

 It was fortunate for Greenwood and Mason that Gloaming emerged when he did, for Biplane went wrong only a matter of days later and was sent back to New Zealand for a lengthy spell, never to be the same horse again.
 Everybody now wanted to back Gloaming for the Derby although there remained certain sceptical pressmen who warned that the Chelmsford form might prove misleading.
 After all, Gloaming was by The Welkin, and his progeny thus far had proven to be sprinters and milers.
 It was argued that with twenty-eight pounds more to carry over three furlongs further, victory couldn’t be taken for granted.
 Although Gloaming had won the Chelmsford Stakes easily enough, the race did knock a bit out of him, and for some days afterwards, he was off his oats.
 Consequently, Mason was forced to go easy with him and the furthest the bay gelding went in track work at a fast pace leading up to the Derby was over a mile.
 As noted before in these pages, Dick Mason was a well-known critic of the Totalisator, but on this visit, his opinion of the machine improved.
 The reason had nothing to do with the efficiency or the size of the dividends provided, but rather the fact that the roof of the new Tote building on the flat proved to be the perfect vantage point for clocking Gloaming’s final Derby gallops.
 Some other trainers shared his enthusiasm for the spot.